 In the interest of ensuring this blog maintains an objective view of its subject, from time to time I intend to post primary accounts that recollect Murat in a negative manner; my goal is to be Murat’s biographer, not his hagiographer.
-It isn’t particularly enjoyable for me to read these often malicious accounts of him (and there are many, especially because of his betrayal of Napoleon), but it’s a necessary evil, in order to acquire a full and honest view of the man; no human being is ever perfect.
 And Murat, it must be admitted, was definitely not everyone’s cup of tea.
 Hortense, whose memoirs provide one of the most well-balanced descriptions of him, acknowledges that “the rise of his fortunes had been too rapid not to have slightly turned his head.”
 In public, as his meteoric rise continued, he carried himself with an increasing haughtiness that many found off-putting, especially those encountering him for the first time; this, combined with his notorious vanity and dramatic air gave him a penchant for making enemies.
 Those who were able to endure these early impressions and get to know him better tended to warm to him quickly.

-The Countess Potocka, née Anna Tyszkiewicz, was not in this latter camp.
+The Countess Potocka, née Anna Tyszkiewicz, was not one of these.

 Meeting Murat for the first time in November of 1806 as the French army made its entry into Poland, the Countess took an immediate dislike to him that only increased during his stay as her family’s house-guest.
 His carriage, demeanor, and manner of dress offended her sensibilities, though, from the tone of her descriptions of him, the greatest crime he seems to have committed in her eyes is to not have been born an aristocrat.
 She sneers at his failure to pull off the manners that come so naturally to real nobles (which brings to mind Hortense’s observation that Murat “sought to have good manners and overdid them.”)
 When this man of low birth has the audacity to try to seduce her, she is appalled; it is his young (and noble-born) aide-de-camp, Charles de Flahault (his last name is redacted in her memoirs), with whom she falls in love.
 Her hatred of Murat will reach its peak later on when a break between Murat and Charles leads to the young man being sent back to his regiment (he will later sire an illegitimate child with Hortense).
 The Countess’ description of Charles is provided below as well, as she obviously intended it to be contrasted with that of Murat.